SpaceFishDev/OpenFish/Readme.md

 ### OpenFish is an open source C++ game engine, the game engine has a robust rendering system with a built in Component system.

 # Features:
-- Image Rendering
+- Texture rendering.
-- Component System
+- Entity Component System
-  - Many built in components, plus the ability to create components.
+  - Many built in components.
+Plus a full Entity Component System.
 - Window handling system
-- UI components
+- UI components (NOT IMPLIMENTED)

 # Documentation:
 - Not created yet.